Henri de Saint-Simon: Religious views

 Prior to the publication of the Nouveau Christianisme, Saint-Simon had not concerned himself with theology.
-In this work he starts from a belief in God, and his object in the treatise is to reduce Christianity to its simple and essential elements.
-He does this by clearing it of the dogmas and other excrescences and defects that he says gathered round the Catholic and Protestant forms of it.
-He propounds as the comprehensive formula of the new Christianity this precept: "The whole of society ought to strive towards the amelioration of the moral and physical existence of the poorest class; society ought to organize itself in the way best adapted for attaining this end."
-This principle became the watchword of the entire Saint-Simon school of thought.
+In Nouveau Christianisme, Saint-Simon presupposes a belief in God; his object in the treatise is to reduce Christianity to its simple and essential elements.
+He does this by clearing it of what he thought to be the dogmas and other defects that had come to define the Catholic and Protestant forms of Christianity.
+Saint-Simon posited a comprehensive formula for a "new Christianity": "The whole of society ought to strive towards the amelioration of the moral and physical existence of the poorest class; society ought to organize itself in the way best adapted for attaining this end."